GM2Calc/GM2Calc/README.md

 ===============

 GM2Calc provides a C and a C++ interface.
-To use the routines of GM2Calc in a C++ program, the following C++ header files have to be
+To use the routines of GM2Calc in a C++ program and perform an MSSM calculation, the following C++ header files have to be included:
-included:

     include/gm2calc/gm2_1loop.hpp
     include/gm2calc/gm2_2loop.hpp
     include/gm2calc/gm2_uncertainty.hpp
+    include/gm2calc/gm2_error.hpp
     include/gm2calc/MSSMNoFV_onshell.hpp

+For the calculation in the THDM, the following C++ header files have to be included:

+    include/gm2calc/gm2_1loop.hpp
+    include/gm2calc/gm2_2loop.hpp
+    include/gm2calc/gm2_uncertainty.hpp
+    include/gm2calc/gm2_error.hpp
+    include/gm2calc/THDM.hpp

-To use the routines of GM2Calc in a C program, the following C header files have to be included:
+To use the routines of GM2Calc in a C program to perform an MSSM calculation, the following C header files have to be included:

     include/gm2calc/gm2_1loop.h
     include/gm2calc/gm2_2loop.h
     include/gm2calc/gm2_uncertainty.h
     include/gm2calc/MSSMNoFV_onshell.h

+For the calculation in the THDM, the following C header files must be
+included:

+    include/gm2calc/gm2_1loop.h
+    include/gm2calc/gm2_2loop.h
+    include/gm2calc/gm2_uncertainty.h
+    include/gm2calc/THDM.h
+    include/gm2calc/SM.h

 Please refer to the content of these header files for a precise definition of all interface functions.
 The C/C++ example programs in